zubyj/leetcode-explained/README.md

 ## Usage

+### Access video solutions
 1. Navigate to a Leetcode problem page (e.g., `https://leetcode.com/problems/valid-parentheses`).
+2. Click the 'Solutions' tab.
+3. A video explanation of the solution will be injected into the page if available.

+### Get your code's time & space complexity

+1. Navigate to a Leetcode problem page (e.g., `https://leetcode.com/problems/valid-parentheses`).
 2. Open the extension by clicking on the Leetcode Explained icon in the Chrome toolbar.
 3. If not logged in, click the "Please login to ChatGPT" button to authenticate with ChatGPT.
 4. Click the "Analyze Complexity" button to get the time and space complexity of the solution.
-5. A video explanation of the solution will be injected into the page if available.

 ## Structure

 The extension is organized into the following folders and files:

-- `assets/`: Contains images and other static files.
+- `assets/`: Contains images and the json data of leetcode problems and their embedded urls
 - `src/`: Contains the main source files for the extension.
-  - `background/`: Contains background script and related files.
-    - `chatgpt/`: Contains ChatGPT related files.
-  - `content-script/`: Contains content scripts that interact with the Leetcode website.
+  - `background/`: Tells content script to add video if tab url matches a leetcode problem name
+    - `chatgpt/`: Stores auth token when user logs into ChatGPT.
+ChatGPT is used to get the user's code complexity.
+  - `content-script/`: Adds video onto the page.
+Gets user's code to send to ChatGPT.
-  - `popup/`: Contains the popup UI for the extension.
+  - `popup/`: Contains the 'Analyze Complexity' button
-- `manifest.json`: The extension manifest file.
+- `manifest.json`: Metadata such as version, permissions, files, etc.

 ## Configuration